 HAPs, also known as toxic air pollutants, are known or suspected to cause cancer or other serious health effects.
 Common HAPs emitted in the oil and gas industry include benzene, toluene, ethyl benzene, mixed xylenes, formaldehyde, normal-hexane, acetaldehyde, and methanol.
 Air toxics are released naturally and through human activities.
 Additionally, mixing of various chemicals in the air can lead to the formation of certain air toxics.
 Wildfires produce air toxics, such as methanol, formaldehyde, and acetaldehyde.
 The quantity of air toxics generated by wildfires fluctuates significantly from year to year.
 The CDPHE indicates that in 2020, wildfires produced 10 times more air toxics than in previous reporting year.
 As shown in Figure 1, HAP emissions in Colorado from wildfires exceeded that from human activities and all other natural sources combined.
 Other natural sources include plants and animals that produce air toxics.
 These are known as biogenic sources.
 For example, methanol, formaldehyde, and acetaldehyde are released from forests.
 Among human sources of Colorado HAP emissions, industry, which includes oil and gas exploration and production, accounts for 39% of anthropogenic HAP emissions (Figure 2).
 Fossil-fuel use is the primary driver of the mobile emissions displayed in Figure 2.
 The 2020 NEI HAP emissions for each field office is provided in Table 9 and can be used to contextualize project level emissions.
 Overall, 4.7% of the 2020 NEI HAP emissions in Colorado were from oil and gas exploration and production.
-The oil and gas emissions for each field office are provided in Table 10.
-Note that Table 10 contains federal and non-federal sources, and does not include downstream (e.g. combustion) emissions.
+Table 10 presents oil and gas emissions for each field office, including both federal and non-federal sources.
+Note that downstream emissions, such as those from combustion, are not included.